codeccoop/http-bridge/README.md

 > security about this login mechanism, you can create custom roles to assign to your
 > backend user to limit its capabilities.

-## Wordpress REST API

-The WordPress REST API provides an interface for applications to interact with your WordPress site by sending and receiving data as JSON (JavaScript Object Notation) objects.
-In other words, the REST API allow the same actions user's can perform from WordPress administartion page, but automatized.
-For more information about Wordpress REST API see the [official documentation](https://developer.wordpress.org/rest-api/).

 ## Installation

 Download the [latest release](https://git.coopdevs.org/codeccoop/wp/plugins/bridges/http-bridge/-/releases/permalink/latest/downloads/plugins/bridges/http-bridge.zip)